OS-Guild/dynamico/CONTRIBUTING.md

-# Contributing to DYNAMICO
+# Contributing to Dynamico

-Welcome, and thank you for your interest in contributing to DYNAMICO!
+Welcome, and thank you for your interest in contributing to Dynamico!

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.